eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzmaxinvoicingsummaryinternaldetailResponseCompound;
 use EzmaxApi::Object::EzmaxinvoicinguserResponse;
 use EzmaxApi::Object::EzmaxinvoicinguserResponseCompound;
+use EzmaxApi::Object::EzmaxproductAutocompleteElementResponse;
+use EzmaxApi::Object::EzmaxproductGetAutocompleteV2Response;
+use EzmaxApi::Object::EzmaxproductGetAutocompleteV2ResponseAllOf;
+use EzmaxApi::Object::EzmaxproductGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::EzsignSuggestSignersV1Response;
 use EzmaxApi::Object::EzsignSuggestSignersV1ResponseAllOf;
 use EzmaxApi::Object::EzsignSuggestSignersV1ResponseMPayload;
 use EzmaxApi::Object::EzsignSuggestTemplatesV1Response;
 use EzmaxApi::Object::EzsignSuggestTemplatesV1ResponseAllOf;
 use EzmaxApi::Object::EzsignSuggestTemplatesV1ResponseMPayload;
+use EzmaxApi::Object::EzsignannotationResponse;
+use EzmaxApi::Object::EzsignannotationResponseCompound;
+use EzmaxApi::Object::EzsignannotationResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1Request;
 use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1Response;
 use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1ResponseAllOf;